leaysgur/cfw-bindings-wrangler-bridge/README.md

   - hosted by `wrangler dev` or `unstable_dev()` in advance
   - run on Cloudflare Workers environment

-Since bridge module itself is platform agnostic, you can use it on any platform|environment.
+Bridge module itself is platform agnostic, you can use it on any platform|environment.

-For example,

-- Vite based meta frameworks local development
-- CLI tools
-- Static Site Generation, Pre-rendering
-- Cloudflare Workers local deveploment even inside of `warngler dev`
-- Browser app to inspect local persistent states
-- etc...

-Many possibilities are unlocked now! 🔓

 ## Install & Prerequisite